PlayDHCU5000/dh-unplugged/concepts.md

 **Screwmeneutics**

 Stephen Ramsay created this term as an approach to engaging with the massive volume of knowledge and resources available to us.
-He invites us to let our intellect roam by browsing, starting with any resource and allowing our engagement with it to lead us to explore another resource and so on.
+He invites us to let our intellect roam by _browsing_, starting with any resource and allowing our engagement with it to lead us to explore another resource and so on.
 There is value in “screwing around”!

 **Oblique Strategies**